*Updated September 2022

 You may already be familiar with the story of CEO Elizabeth Holmes and her nonexistent unicorn - there’s even a brand-new Hulu show about it.
 This isn’t so much a failed technology in medicine as it is a case of bait and switch, a company that was once valued at $10 billion but that had never actually created its flagship product.

-Supposedly, the product being sold to investors was a “nanotainer” - a small device that would draw blood from a finger prick and analyze it using the company’s “Edison” technology to run blood tests to detect illnesses or disorders.
-You can see how this could be regarded as a true revolution in healthcare, a technology that would truly benefit medicine and healthcare.
+The supposed product being sold to investors was a “nanotainer” - a small device that would draw blood from a finger prick and analyze it using the company’s “Edison” technology to run blood tests and detect illnesses or disorders.
+You can see how this could be regarded as a true revolution in healthcare technology.
 Cheap, fast, and innovative - what more could you ask for?

 On January 3, 2022, Holmes was found guilty on four out of eleven charges of fraud.
 “Each count carries a maximum sentence of 20 years in prison, terms that are likely to be served concurrently.”